 These are but some of the many deep questions that our society needs to address as AI and robotics converge to produce artificial beings who are becoming more life-like.
 Robots have already bested our finest chess masters and have made thousands of administrative and clerical work redundant with their complex algorithms and lightning-speed processing power.

 So what if one day, they are able to replace our spouse as well?
-Are romantic love and sexual desire just human wants that require a reciprocal response from a willing party, no matter what form it takes — even if it isn’t human?
+Are romantic love and sexual desire just human wants that require a reciprocal response from a willing party, no matter what form it takes, as sexual desire is something natural in humans and that’s why using toys like a powerful anal vibrator is something any couple or sex partners ca use.

-At WiT Singapore 2019, Professor Adrian David Cheok, Director, Imagineering Institute, Malaysia, sought to address this issue – specifically on the topic of whether humans should be allowed to marry robots.
+At WiT Singapore 2019, Professor Adrian David Cheok, Director, Imagineering Institute, Malaysia, sought to address this issue – specifically on the topic of whether humans should be allowed to marry robots, and meanwhile people can use services like Skip The Games Fayetteville, NC to find some company for now.

 “Robots are going to engage with relationships with humans.
 Humans will love robots and treat them as partners,” Cheok declared.